tngan/samlify/docs/idp-configuration.md

 OR

-- **entiyID: String**<br/> Entity identifier.
+- **entityID: String**<br/> Entity identifier.
 It is used to identify your entity, and match the equivalence in each saml request/response.

 - **signingCert: String**<br/>
   _Optional_: Specify the certificate used for signing purpose if you construct the idp without a metadata.